realNomanShahid/XIS_Onboarding_2026-06/experiments/exp_007_remote_stream/remote_stream.md

 ## Comparison vs Industrial Camera (Day 8)

-GPU inference time is consistent at ~50–420 ms, same as Day 8 This confirms the model and server are working normally The camera source is not affecting inference performance Main delay comes from network overhead (~2.9 s average, up to 11.3 s spikes) Latency is caused by:
+- GPU inference time is consistent at **~50–420 ms**, same as Day 8
+- This confirms the model and server are working normally
+- The camera source is not affecting inference performance

+- Main delay comes from network overhead (~2.9 s average, up to 11.3 s spikes)
+- Latency is caused by:
-IP camera HTTP/MJPEG streaming delay ngrok free-tier tunnel limitations
+  - IP camera HTTP/MJPEG streaming delay
+  - ngrok free-tier tunnel limitations

-The inference pipeline itself is not the bottleneck Conclusion (Day 9):
+- The inference pipeline itself is not the bottleneck

+- Conclusion (Day 9):
-IP cameras are cheaper and easier to deploy
+  - IP cameras are cheaper and easier to deploy
-But they have much higher and less stable latency Compared to a direct industrial camera + local GPU setup System stability:
+  - But they have much higher and less stable latency
+  - Compared to a direct industrial camera + local GPU setup

+- System stability:
-No stream drops or reconnects occurred during testing Reconnection logic is implemented and verified (tested earlier via forced failures) It was not triggered during this benchmark run
+  - No stream drops or reconnects occurred during testing
+  - Reconnection logic is implemented and verified (tested earlier via forced failures)
+  - It was not triggered during this benchmark run